This webinar has been cancelled and will be rescheduled! Trends in Medical Planning Part 1: Following the Threads

 Lean Concepts Drive Healthcare Architecture Planning and Design

-This presentation is a primer on fundamentals of Lean and Six-Sigma processes and their application to healthcare architecture planning and design.
-Starting with Lean process objectives, the session will touch on the evolution of the Toyota Production System into current applications for healthcare, noting core tenets, key components and Lean tools now in use.
-Next, a case study of Lean applied to the design of Swedish Hospital’s ICU will examine specific methodology used to achieve increased operational flexibility, reduced length-of-stay, consistent processes, reduced space, improved quality and reduced operating costs.
-To be presented on October 10, 2017, 2–3 PM EST. Learn more and register.
+This presentation was a primer on fundamentals of Lean and Six-Sigma processes and their application to healthcare architecture planning and design.
+Starting with Lean process objectives, the session touched on the evolution of the Toyota Production System into current applications for healthcare, noting core tenets, key components and Lean tools now in use.
+Next, a case study of Lean applied to the design of Swedish Hospital’s ICU examined specific methodology used to achieve increased operational flexibility, reduced length-of-stay, consistent processes, reduced space, improved quality and reduced operating costs.
+Presented on October 10, 2017, 2–3 PM EST. PDF handout.

 Scripps Barbey Family Emergency and Trauma Center: A Partnership in Design for the Future